Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Introduction

-\begin{theorem}[Maximal Symmetry Rank Theorem] Let $X$ be an $n$-dimensional, compact, Alexandrov space with $\curv \geq 1$ admitting an isometric $T^k$ action with $k=\lfloor (n+1)/2 \rfloor$.
-Then either \begin{enumerate} \item $X$ is a spherical orbifold, homeomorphic to $\sph^n / G$, where $G$ is a finite subgroup of the centralizer of the maximal torus in $\O(n+1)$, or \item only in the case that $n$ is even, $X \simeq \sph^{n+1}/G$, where $G$ is a rank one subgroup of the maximal torus in $\O(n+2)$ \end{enumerate} and in both cases the action on $X$ is equivalent to that induced by the maximal torus. \end{theorem}
+\begin{theorem}[Maximal Symmetry Rank Theorem]\cite{HS} Let $X$ be an $n$-dimensional, compact, Alexandrov space with $\curv \geq 1$ admitting an isometric $T^k$ action with $k=\lfloor \tfrac{n+1}{2} \rfloor$.
+Then either \begin{enumerate} \item $X$ is a spherical orbifold, homeomorphic to $\sph^n / G$, where $G$ is a finite subgroup of the centralizer of the maximal torus in $\O(n+1)$; or \item Only in the case that $n$ is even, $X \simeq \sph^{n+1}/G$, where $G$ is a rank one subgroup of the maximal torus in $\O(n+2)$ \end{enumerate} and in both cases the action on $X$ is equivalent to that induced by the maximal torus. \end{theorem}

 We note that while for positively curved Riemannian manifolds there is no difference in dimension $4$ between the maximal and almost maximal symmetry rank cases, there is a difference for Alexandrov spaces.
-Namely, while the spaces obtained in Theorems \ref{t:amsr} and \ref{t:alexmsr} are all linear quotients of $\sph^4$ and $\sph^5$, in Theorem \ref{t:amsr} we find quotients by a greater variety of subgroups of $\SO(5)$ and $\SO(6)$, with dihedral and binary polyhedral groups occurring.
+Namely, while the spaces obtained in Theorems \ref{t:amsr} and \ref{t:alexmsr} are all linear quotients of $\sph^4$ and $\sph^5$, in Theorem \ref{t:amsr} there are a greater variety of quotients possible, as the dihedral and binary polyhedral subgroups of $\SO(5)$ and $\SO(6)$ also occur.

 \begin{organization} The paper is organized as follows.
 In Section \ref{s:prelim}, we present notation and conventions, as well as background material about Alexandrov spaces, group actions on Alexandrov spaces, and Seifert manifolds.
 In Section \ref{s:singularities}, we describe the restrictions imposed by positive curvature on isolated singular points and singular knots.
 In Section \ref{s:top3points}, we prove a topological classification when there are three isolated points of circle isotropy.
-In Section \ref{s:amsr3} we classify circle actions on positively curved $3$-spaces and in Section \ref{s:amsr4} we address the $4$-dimensional case, proving Theorem \ref{t:amsr}.
+In Section \ref{s:amsr3} we classify isometric circle actions on positively curved $3$-spaces and in Section \ref{s:amsr4} we address the $4$-dimensional case, proving Theorem \ref{t:amsr}.
 In Section \ref{s:alex}, we discuss a conjecture about the extents of quotients of Alexandrov spaces by isometric group actions which would show that Condition \q{} is always satisfied. \end{organization}